A Guide on How To Read a Credit Report

 While you may spot subtle differences in reports from one credit bureau to another, these should contain the same essential information about your history.
 Note, though, that each has a different coding system, so codes that are seemingly the same may have different meanings in their credit reports.

-What Does a Credit Report Look Like?
+What a Credit Report Looks Like

 A credit report is a document that contains credit history information, such as credit limit or loan amounts and other factors impacting credit scores, among other data.